ehudreiter/accuracySharedTask/test_set/README.md

 # Shared Task Test set

-This zip folder contains the shared task test set.
+This folder contains the shared task test set.
 It includes the same types of files that were included in the repository for the training data, but for a different 30 texts/games.

 We include here:
 - games.csv => The list of games, with the links to external resources.